JaneJeon/bazaar-backend/docs/api.md

 ### Stripe
 There are two types of stripe accounts.
 A seller account and a customer account used to make purchases.
 In order to make a customer account, you must submit credit card information in the form of a stripe token to the backend.
 It will be impossible to begin a commission on the buyer side without first making a customer account.
 The seller account is required for artists to accept payments.
 In order to establish a seller account, an authorization code must be sent to the backend.

 These stripe information - `stripeAccountId` and `stripeCustomerId` - will NOT be visible to users by default, since you can charge people with just this information.
-However, when a user signs up/logs in, these fields will be included in the object returned since we know that it's the user's own information.
+However, when a user signs up/logs in/adds a card/creates a stripe account, these fields will be included in the object returned since we know that it's the user's own information.

 ## Routes
 - [POST `/sessions`](#posts)